 Why are companies using psychometric tests?

 There are many advantages to using psychometric tests with the most popular one being able to shortlist candidates based on skills rather than experience and with much more efficient data-driven data.
-The modern day job market is extremely competitive and many companies find themselves receiving more applications from qualified candidates than they can effectively deal with.
-This is where psychometric can be beneficial to the efficiency of the hiring process.
+The modern-day job market is extremely competitive and many companies find themselves receiving more applications from qualified candidates than they can effectively deal with.
+This is where psychometrics can be beneficial to the efficiency of the hiring process.